 - For questions, contact firstname.lastname@example.org.

 - Also for Graduate Students: Although the university is committed to continuity of pay for graduate assistants, other factors related to COVID-19 may have an impact on finances.
-The Office of Student Financial Aid emergency funds, Dean of Students Crisis Loan ($500-$1,000), International Students Services Loans (up to $5,000), Deferred Tuition Payment, and other emergency funds may be available.
+The Dean of Students Crisis Loan ($500-$1,000), International Students Services Loans (up to $5,000), Deferred Tuition Payment, and other emergency funds may be available.
 Read more in the Financial Matters FAQ.
 The Division of Extension has compiled a list of financial resources to support some common financial challenges as a result of the COVID-19 pandemic.

 What resources are available for TAs?

 A campus instructional continuity website continues to be updated with general guidance, suggested strategies and tools, webinars and where to reach out for support.
 For questions related to instruction, please contact: firstname.lastname@example.org.